Suyashiitr/vlg_open_project/README.md

 Patch size is 5x5 , batch size = 64 , learning rate 0.0001 , 25 epochs giving a loss of 0.089 and accuracy score 89.33%
 A few results after tuning hyperparameters are again given in last cell of VLG Project(ViT).ipynb file.

+Patch size of 10x10 resulted in faster training and lowest loss (0.014) but the accuracy score on validation set was 84%.

 Losses with each epoch are plotted in python notebook files for both models.

 loss vs epoch plot of lowest loss model is given below :